-Clematis is possibly the most diverse flowering vine, due to all the breeding that has taken place to produce hundreds of different varieties.
-Single and double pedal, flowers, single color, bi-color, multi-color, as well as so many different flower shapes, it's easy to start collecting, and becoming obsessed with them.
+Clematis is possibly the most diverse flowering vine due to all the breeding that has taken place to produce hundreds of different varieties.
+These cultivars come as single and double petal, flowers, single color, bi-color, multi-color, as well as different flower shapes, it's easy to start collecting and becoming obsessed with them.

 It seems some people have great success growing clematis, while others not so much.
 We hope these growing tips enable you to become more successful with this wonderful species of flowering perennial vine.

 Correctly pruning your clematis vines will maximize the abundance of flowers for the coming season.
 Clematis are typically grouped into three different pruning categories.